-This course covers principles of pharmaceutical self-care and the systematic approach for assisting patients who seek self-care products for treatment and prevention of ophthalmic, otic, oral, and vaginal/vulvovaginal disorders, disorders related to menstruation; as well as for the prevention of pregnancy and sexually transmitted infections.
-Furthermore, essential and conditionally essential nutrients; functional and meal replacement foods; sports nutrition and performance-enhancing nutrients and supplements; infant nutrition and special nutritional needs of children; dietary supplements; natural products; and common complementary and integrative medicine in self-care will also be covered.
-Student Pharmacists will learn principles to assist, educate, and empower patients to take responsibility for, and control of, their health.
+As the second course of the Pharmaceutical Self-Care and Patient Advocacy series, this course covers principles of pharmaceutical self-care and the systematic approach for assisting patients who seek self-care products for the treatment and prevention of various self-treatable conditions.
+This course will build on principles covered in Pharmaceutical Self-Care and Patient Advocacy I, and further develop students' knowledge of self-care conditions and medications.
+Students will learn to assist, educate, and empower patients to take responsibility for, and control of, their own health.
 The body systems covered will integrate prior knowledge gained from the Foundations of Human Body and Disease, Patient Assessment Lab, and Pharmaceutical Self-Care and Patient Advocacy I courses.